 The WEST Fund was established in memory of Ros Wall who was instrumental in setting up a range of local and national projects to encourage women and girls to take up careers in non-traditional roles in science, engineering, technology and the built environment.
 Ros Wall was also one of the founders and workers at Sheffield’s inspirational Gwenda’s Garage in the 1980s.

 Over the last 30 years there have been strong links in Sheffield between women and manual trades.
-Many women have been self employed, and there have also been some ground breaking initiatives in women’s education, and the Women’s Furniture Making Workshop continues to run at Sheffield College after 20 years.
+Many women have been self employed, and there have also been some ground breaking initiatives in women’s education, including the Women’s Furniture Making Workshop at Sheffield College, and the WiSET team at Sheffield Hallam University.
 The Women’s Construction Centre at WICAT (Women in Construction Arts and Technology) is a voluntary organisation that developed from the same movement.

 - WICAT (Women in Construction, Arts and Technology) at the Women’s Construction Centre, Sheffield

 - The Women’s Furniture Making Workshop and The Sheffield College

 Between 2015 and 2016, WEST worked closely with The Sheffield College to support its European Mind the Gap project.

 WEST would like to thank these funders for their support:

 - Rosa – UK fund for women and girls

 “To advance the education of women and girls in the subjects of science, engineering, technology, the built environment and with particular focus on craft and trade skills so that they may pursue non-traditional careers in these subject areas.
 This will be through the provision of an annual bursary scheme to support students and by supporting and promoting projects and organisations in South Yorkshire that work to encourage women and girls into non traditional subjects and careers through outreach and liaison work.”